-Title: Federal Tax Policy Reform TBR Dec.
-2019/EXP 2020
+Title: Federal Tax Policy

-- 1. Support the following positions that strive to ensure the long-term continuity and smooth transition between generations of family-owned, agriculturally-based businesses: - a) \$10 million exemption from an estate tax indexed for inflation - b) incentives for farm transfers, including stepped up basis - c) one time capital gain exemption - d) business transition program - e) gift tax exclusion - 2.
-Support a minimum \$1 million deduction for qualifying Sec.
-179 property, indexed for inflation - 3.
+1. Support the following positions that strive to ensure the long-term continuity and smooth transition between generations of family-owned, agriculturally-based businesses:

+- a) No less than \$11.7 million individual, permanent exemption from an estate tax, doubled for a married couple, indexed for inflation; - b) incentives for farm transfers, including unlimited stepped up basis made permanent to ensure ease of long-term planning; - c) business transition program which could encourage business owners to transfer ownership to future generations during their lifetimes, rather than allow the business to pass through their estates; and d) gift tax exclusion exemption no less than \$15,000. - 2.
+Support a permanent minimum \$1 million deduction for qualifying Sec.
+179 property, indexed for inflation. - 3.
 Support incentives for capital investments. - 4.
 Support repeal of the alternative minimum tax. - 5.
 Support legislation to redefine hedging to allow producers who replace commodities with offsetting futures and options positions of similar commodities to have the profit or loss on those futures or options positions taxed as ordinary income or loss rather than as capital gain or loss. - 6.
 Support reduction of capital gains taxes, including rate reductions and indexing a property's basis to inflation. - 7.
 Support the continued use of commodity wages for agricultural employees. - 8.
 Support the purchase of inputs financed by a lending subsidiary of the vendor to be deductible at the time of purchase. - 9.
 Support an increased yearly limit for the net capital loss deduction against ordinary income. - 10.
 Support expansion of the 1031 provision of the federal tax code to include investment in agricultural value-added ventures. - 11.
 Support a permanent 100% Bonus Depreciation for new and used qualifying property. - 12.
 Support creation of a federal tax incentive for businesses and individuals who invest in renewable energy related research and demonstration projects that benefit corn producers. - 13.
-Urge the President and Congress of the United States to address the current fiscal issues in an expeditious timeline so that planned sequestration does not have unintended consequences on the safety and supply of US food. - 14.
-Support the cash method of accounting for farming businesses with no limitations for tax purposes.
+Urge the President and Congress of the United States to address the current fiscal issues in an expeditious timeline so that planned sequestration does not have unintended consequences on the safety and supply of US food.